Hixie/isd/servers/src/systems-server/README.md

 <featuredata>       ::= <int64> <double>
 ```

 The integer is the number of people at this population center.
+The
-The double is their mean happiness.
+double is their mean happiness.
+It might be a NaN, if the happiness
+cannot be determined.

 ### `fcMessageBoard` (0x0C)